varabyte/kobweb/README.md

       with us at our Discord if you try it and have questions or run into missing features.
 * someone who already has an existing project in progress and wants to integrate Kobweb into it:
     * **Maybe not?** Depending on how much work you've done, it may not be a trivial refactor.
-You can review [this earlier section ▲](#adding-kobweb-to-an-existing-project) if you want to try anyway.
+You can review [this earlier section▲](#adding-kobweb-to-an-existing-project) if you want to try anyway.
 * a company:
   * **Probably not?** I'm assuming most companies are so risk-averse they would not even use Compose HTML, which Kobweb is built on top of.
 If you *were* considering Compose HTML, however, Kobweb is worth a look.